 A. INDUSTRY STRUCTURE AND DEVELOPMENTS

 The Company continues to operate in sheet metal component manufacture and supply, supplying primarily to auto-manufactures and railways.
 The Indian autocomponents industry can be broadly classified into the organized and unorganized sectors.
 The organized sector caters to the OEMs and consists of high-value precision components while the un-organized sector consists of low-valued products and caters mostly to the aftermarket customers.

 B. OPPORTUNITIES AND THREATS

-Macroeconomic uncertainty, recession, un-employment etc. are the economic factors which will daunt the automobile industry for a long period of time.
+Macroeconomic uncertainty, Recession, un-employment etc. are the economic factors which may also daunt the automobile industry.
 Due to the fact that mature markets are already overcrowded, industry is shifting towards emerging markets by building facilities, R & D centers in these markets.
-But the ROI out of these decisions is yet to be justified.

 Commercial Vehicles (CV) products has contributed the largest to the overall turnover of the Company.
 The CV segment has shown considerable growth in the previous year.
-During 2017-18, the turnover was Rs.
-244 Crores as against Rs.
-201 Crores in the previous year achieving a growth rate of 58.6%.
-The turnover is expected to grow healthily in 2018-19 as well.
+During 2018-19, the turnover was Rs.
+387 Crores as against Rs.
+Rs.
+244 Crores in the previous year achieving a growth rate of 58.6%.
+The turnover is expected to grow healthily in 2019-20 as well.

-As regards Demand of components from passenger car manufacturer witnessed marginal growth in turnover.
-Sales of these components registered a turnover of Rs.
-113 Crores in 2017-18 as against Rs.
+The Passenger Car segment witnessed marginal degrowth in turnover.
+This segment recorded a turnover of Rs.
+103 Crores in 2018-19 as against Rs.
 104 Crores in the previous year.
 The Company has taken few initiative to improve this segment.

 The industrys long-term growth prospects in India will continue to be healthy.
-The management of the Company is optimistic about the outlook of the Company in medium to long term.
-With reduction in costs and increasing operational efficiency, the Company is expected to perform reasonably well in 2018-19.
+The management of the Company is optimistic about the outlook of the company in medium to long term.
+With reduction in costs and increasing operational efficiency, the Company is expected to perform well in 2018-19.

 E. RISKS AND CONCERNS

 The Company is an automotive component manufacturer; hence, its business is largely dependent on the health of the automotive sectors.
 The health of automotive sector and auto component sector is dependent on various factors viz. general economy of the country, global economy, disposable income with consumers, interest rate, fuel prices, finance options, regulatory norms, input costs etc. Given the fact that the Indian economy and also the automobile sector are experiencing a slowdown, its impact would be felt in auto-component industry and on the Company as well.

-The Company being an auto component manufacturer, it uses Steel and Cast iron as major raw materials.
-Prices of these raw materials used in manufacturing auto components have become increasingly volatile in recent years.
+The Company being an auto component manufacturer, it uses Steel and Cast iron sheets as major raw materials.
+Prices of these raw materials used in manufacturing have become increasingly volatile in recent years.
 The auto component manufacturers typically have low bargaining power and find it difficult to pass on the price increases to the price-sensitive customers.
-An increase in the price of these input materials could severely impact the profitability of the Company.
+An increase in the price of these input materials could severely impact the profitability of the company.

 F. INTERNAL CONTROL SYSTEMS AND THEIR ADEQUACY